 Skip to main content

-A Local's Guide to Japanese Sushi: Nigiri, Maki & More
+What Is Nigiri Sushi?
+A Local’s Guide to Nigiri, Maki, Gunkan & More

 In this ultimate guide for beginners, we will explain the traditional types of Japanese sushi, the cultural trivia behind them, and how to eat them like a local!